ioos/sensor-web-harvester/README.md

 Running the SOS Injector
 -----------
-The pre-built jar can be downloaded from
-[Downloads section](https://github.com/axiomalaska/source-sos-injectors/downloads) on Github.
+The pre-built source-sos-injectors.jar and example.properties can be downloaded from the [Downloads section](https://github.com/axiomalaska/source-sos-injectors/downloads) on Github.

 The command line takes in a properties file which contains all of the needed variables to perform an SOS update.
 The properties file requires the following variables: